Old Navy Launches Purple 4th Includion-and-Unity Campaign

 Old Navy is trending purple.

-Although the color isn’t associated with American patriotism, the retailer, starting today, is leaning into the hue for the Fourth of July as a sign of unity—a blend of Old Glory’s red, white, and blue.
+Although the color isn’t associated with American patriotism, the fashion retailer, starting today, is leaning into the hue for the Fourth of July as a sign of unity—a blend of Old Glory’s red, white, and blue.

 The company has created a digital Purple 4th pop-up shop “with all the purple items Americans need to celebrate belonging,” according to the company.
 (Purple flag t-shirts are already almost sold out—only 1,994 were made, in honor of Old Navy’s 1994 founding by Gap Inc.) To further celebrate, its navy logo on social media, and on its Times Square store, is now purple.